Before issuing an administrative citation, the city can issue a compliance letter outlining the nature of the violation and compliance deadline.

 Please do not ignore it.
-Ignoring a Compliance Letter will not make the violation(s) go away.
-Citations and Property Abatement are the city’s method of last resort.
+Ignoring a compliance letter will not make the violation(s) go away.
+Citations and property abatement are the city’s method of last resort.
 The city wants to work with residents to resolve their maintenance issues.
-Unfortunately, if an Owner is unwilling to comply, the city is left with few options.
+Unfortunately, if a property owner is unwilling to comply, the city is left with few options.

 Do read all of the compliance materials.
 Many of your questions are answered in the compliance letter materials.